Swiftb0y/cdjhidjs/README.md

 we are limited to ES7 (and no transpilation using Babel because of the first limitation) and can't assume the presence of a NodeJS or Browser-like environment.
+5. Synchronous code only:
+Since we are limited to ES7, there is no `async`/`await` syntax.
+Using Promises with callback chains gets complicated and can lead to difficult to debug bugs very fast.
+Apart from that, this library doesn't contain much code that could benefit from using Promises.
+For this reason, all code in this library is entirely promise-free.